jmservera/blog/content/posts/como-montar-un-servicio-de-video-chat.en.md

 +++
-title =  "Cómo montar un servicio de video chat" date = 2020-06-24T10:25:22+02:00 tags = ["Azure","WebRTC","TURN","PoC","ARM Templates"]
+title =  "How to create a video chat service" date = 2020-06-24T10:25:22+02:00 tags = ["Azure","WebRTC","TURN","PoC","ARM Templates"]
 featured_image = "https://live.staticflickr.com/207/515106921_a83de99560_o.jpg"
-description = "Si Doug pudo en 1968 tú también puedes" draft = false
+description = "If Doug could in 1968 you can" draft = true
 +++